 Knowing that the proclamation would lose this justification when the war ended, Lincoln and his Congressional allies began work on a constitutional amendment to end slavery.

-After the 13th Amendment was ratified in 1865, Lincoln stated (Emancipation and the Quest for Freedom by Allen C. Guelzo for the National Park Service):
+After the 13th Amendment was ratified in 1865, Lincoln stated the following.

 "I know very well that the name which is connected with this act will never be forgotten.
 It is my greatest and most enduring contribution to the history of the war.
 It is, in fact, the central act of my administration, and the great event of the nineteenth century."

 Abraham Lincoln always hated slavery, but he did not always view the institution as irreconcilable with the United States Constitution.
 This was until late 1862 when he realized that the only way for the country to reunite would be if it were void of slavery.

 The 13th Amendment, along with the 14th and 15th Amendments, helped create a golden era of equality in the United States for over a decade as African Americans were permitted to enter higher levels of public life.